First Blood: Critical response

-In a 2011 article for Blade Magazine, by Mike Carter, credit is given to Morrell and the Rambo franchise for revitalizing the cutlery industry in the 1980s due to the presence of the Jimmy Lile and Gil Hibben knives used in the films.
-In 2003, Blade Magazine gave Morrell an industry achievement award for having helped to make it possible.
+In a 2011 article for Blade by Mike Carter, credit is given to Morrell and the Rambo franchise for revitalizing the cutlery industry in the 1980s due to the presence of the Jimmy Lile and Gil Hibben knives used in the films.
+In 2003, Blade gave Morrell an industry achievement award for having helped to make it possible.
+Morrell said his being given the award "is ironic" because the knife was Sylvester Stallone's idea and does not appear in the novel.